Make this beautiful 11″ x 14″ Thanksgiving Wall Decoration from scrap fabric!

 Cricut Cutting Tips:

-- Cut out your letters by upload the Free SVG letter file into Cricut Design Space.
+- Cut out your letters by uploading the Free SVG letter file into Cricut Design Space.
 NOTE: The letters in the SVG file are already set up in reverse (mirror image) and correctly sized for this project.

 - Use the rotary blade (Cricut Maker) or fine point blade (Cricut Explore) and pink grip mat or your green mat if it’s not super sticky.